November 21st-23th, 2019

 Featuring a dozen actors portraying more than 100 unforgettable characters, Peter and the Starcatcher uses ingenious stagecraft and the limitless possibilities of imagination to bring the story to life.

-Thank you to the Cappies Critics who wrote a review about our show!
-The following two critics were chosen to be published in The Philadelphia Inquirer.
+Thank you to the Cappies critics who came and reviewed HTC’s production of Peter and the Starcatcher.
+The following two reviews were chosen to be published in The Philadelphia Inquirer.

 All aboard!
 Journey along with Harriton High School as they present the tale of Peter and the Starcatcher!
 Be prepared for stormy waters, severe winds, and a brilliant story.

 Inspired by J. M. Barrie’s beloved novel Peter Pan, playwright Rick Elice further explored the fantastical world of Neverland.
 He provided explanations as to how a nameless orphan boy became a hero and a typical black-stashed pirate became the ever-feared tyrannical villain, Captain Hook.
 The two spend the duration of the story on pirate ships named The Wasp and The Neverland, each attempting to win sacred treasure and protect their respective crews.

 Harriton took every measure to transform their regular high school auditorium into raging seas fit to host rival pirate ships.
 This production displayed significant commitment to the art of storytelling.
 Every technical department was entirely student run, and the dedication put forth shone through at every turn.

 Henry McCullough (Black Stache) brought so much life and energy to every scene in which he was featured.
 Every line, joke, and quip was delivered with excellent comedic timing and no shortage of “Starstuff.”
 Angelina DeMonte (Molly) led her shipmates (including title character Peter Pan), as well as the rest of the cast, with grace, flair, and a very convincing English accent.